 Applicants with a non-EU/EEA nationality are charged an administrative fee of €100 to be paid while submitting the application form.
 The fee is reimbursed to students who subsequently enrol successfully at the Amsterdam Law School.

+Only a complete online application will be processed.
 A complete online application consists of the following documents:

 A deferral of your application is not possible.
 However, you can apply for a next start moment.
 In case you wish to do so, please withdraw your enrolment request in Studielink.
 In order to apply for next start moment, please keep in mind that you will need to resubmit both your enrolment in Studielink and your UvA application form before starting the programme.
 It also means that you have to go through the selection process again and a place in the programme is not guaranteed.
 The admissions decision will be based on the entry requirements that apply for the academic year in which you wish to enrol.

-P.O.
-Box 1030
+Post Office Box 1030

 1000 BA Amsterdam